babylonlabs-io/babylon-benchmark/README.md

    ```
    ./scripts/run-profiler.sh
    ```
-   After completion, the profile data will be saved in `outputs/cpu.pprof`.
+   After completion, the profile data will be saved at `cpu.pprof` file in current directory.

 ## Directory Structure

 - `snapshots/`: Place your blockchain snapshots here.
 - `scripts/`: Contains initialization and profiling scripts.
-- `outputs/`: Profiling output files are stored here.

 ## Notes